RobbieTJN/TravelExpertsSource/README.md

 Alternatively, you could not use EF and create database-level classes instead, but that would involve writing a lot of code, both for the database connection and for validation.

+### Things to do/Known bugs:

+* Verify credit card expiry date if user had previously entered their information.
+Currently, a user can register a card with a valid expiry date, but if that date passes, the program won't check for that
+* Allow entering and changing of credit card information on dashboard
+* Better CSS (I was mostly focused on backend programming)

+### Future features I'd like to implement:

+* Improve credit card entry (CVV, better date selection; requires changes to database)
+* Email confirmation
+* Password reset
+* Third-party authentication (Facebook, Twitter, etc.)